AngeloFilaseta/template-for-kotlin-multiplatform-rust-interoperability/README.md

     using cinterop, a `.def` file is used to specify some configuration for the C compiler and linker.
     Some configuration are also added in `build.gradle.kts`.
     Check [C Interoperability](https://kotlinlang.org/docs/native-c-interop.html) for more info.
+-   Some additional configuration are added to the `build.gradle.kts`.
+    Using `linkerOpts` the effective library (`.a` in Linux and macOS, `.lib ` in Windows) is linked during the build process.
+    This could also be configured in the `.def` file, but I'm not doing it because of [KT-48082 issue](https://youtrack.jetbrains.com/issue/KT-48082).
 -   A corresponding `plus` function is automatically created by Kotlin and can be used in the native sourceSet.

 ## Building and running the example